Suleiman-Ali/portfolio/README.md

 # Portfolio 🧑🏻‍💻

-Portfolio is a personal website that showcases my skills & projects.
+Portfolio is a personal website that showcases person's details, skills, and projects.

 ![Alt text](./site-image.png)